steve-burton/hair-salon-csharp/README.md

 Fifth, test that the user can find a stylist's details in the database.
 * Input: "Jenny"
-* Output: "Jenny", Portland
+* Output: "Jenny", "Portland"

-Sixth, test that the user can find a client's details in the database.
-* Input: "Susan"
-* Output: "Susan", Portland

-Seventh, test that the user can find all the clients who belong to a stylist.
+Sixth, test that the user can find all the clients who belong to a stylist.
 * Input: Client name
 * Output: Stylist name

+Seventh, test that the user can find a client's details in the database.
+* Input: "Susan"
+* Output: "Susan", "Portland"

 ## Setup/Installation Requirements